Just like any other part of the body, teeth are prone to infection.

 - Treatment Type: treatment to save your tooth from infection and extraction.

-- Benefits: can save a tooth from needing to be taken out and replaced.
+- Benefits: it can save a tooth from needing to be removed and replaced.

 - Process: consultation + disinfection + restoring your tooth with a crown or filling.